SolarFactories/terraform-provider-dependencytrack/docs/index.md

 ### Required

 - `host` (String) URI for DependencyTrack API.
-- `token` (String, Sensitive) API Key for authentication to DependencyTrack.
+- `key` (String, Sensitive) API Key for authentication to DependencyTrack.
 Must have permissions for all attempted actions.
+Set to 'OS_ENV' to read from DEPENDENCYTRACK_API_KEY environment variable.